joeywire/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    `.forEach` is basically a more concise way to construct a for loop that iterates through each item in an array without stopping.
+It doesn't return a new array and a return statemnt is optional. `.map` returns a new array, needs a return keyword and is ideal for converting data.

 2. Explain the difference between a callback and a higher order function.

+    A higer order function is a function that accepts another function (a callback) as an argument.

 3. What is closure?

+    Closure is the integration of a function with its lexical environment (the data in the block our function was declared in).
+Therefor An `enclosed` function has acces to all the data withing its parent's scope - including variables.
+This is poweful because it lets us associate the data with a function that operates on that data.

+    BLUF: Closure gives an inner function access to an outer functions scope.

 4. Describe the four rules of the 'this' keyword.

+    1. Window Binding:
+        When operating in global scope or when no other rules apply `this` defaults to the window.
+Unless you are in `strict mode` in which case `this` will return undefined.

+    2. Implicit Binding:
+        This is the most common rule for `this`.
+It applies to objects with methods - when the function/ method is invoked `this` looks to the left of the '.' and binds to that object.

+    3. Explicit Binding:
+        When we explicitly tell `this` what to bind to using .call(), .apply() or .bind() .call() immediatly invokes the function and passes in arguments one by one i.e. `thisFunction.call(object);` .apply() immediatley invokes the function and passes in arguments as an array .bind() doesnt immediatly invoke the function - returns a new function to be invoked later.
+Pass in arguments one by one i.e `const binded = thisFunction.bind(object);` -- `binded();`

+    4. New Binding
+        Using constructor functions and `new` creates a new object and `this` points to our newly created object.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() needs to be used when extending a class so our new object can access and call the methods from it's parent object.
+Basically it passes the methods from parentObj/parentClass to childObj/childClass.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.